dannyl1u/cmpt419_spring2024/report.md

 You should include at the end of your report a contribution statement describing specifically how each group member contributed to each section of the project and each artifact.

 You will also turn in (via zip file or web link) your project artifacts (code, design files, data outputs, other artifacts, etc.).
 You are encouraged to create a public GitHub repository and just put the link in your report PDF.
 This will make it easier to share with others as well.

-## What do I turn in?

-Required: a report as PDF.

-Optional: include a web link to your project materials (e.g. a GitHub link).

-Optional: include a a zip file with project materials.

-Optional: Present your project during the final week of class.